Posted on 4 June 2025

 5- Ending Inventory

-For each method, the template automatically calculates the remaining inventory value based on which units were sold and at what cost.
+For each method, the cost of goods sold Excel template automatically calculates the remaining inventory value based on which units were sold and at what cost.
 This helps ensure accurate balance sheet reporting.

 6- Average Unit Cost